Museums in Asheville, N.C.

 67 Broadway Street, Asheville

-Following a 7,000-square foot expansion, the Center for Craft is open to the public.
-The Center is the place to see and experience the work of the next generation of emerging craft artists.
+Following a 7,000-square foot expansion, the Center for Craft only continues to grow.
+The Center for Craft is the place to see and experience the work of the next generation of emerging craft artists.
 The museum offers free exhibitions, hands-on learning for all ages and spaces that host events throughout the day and evening.
 You'll also find both indoor and outdoor art installations by national craft icons and top emerging artists from the Asheville area.

 223 West State Street, Black Mountain

 In the heart of the nearby town of Black Mountain, discover a history museum in the town’s 1921 fire house.
 The Swannanoa Valley Museum and History Center offers exhibits showcasing the area’s rich history through photographs, original materials, oral histories and documents.
-Throughout the year the museum organizes hikes to hidden historic locations through the Swannanoa Valley.
+Throughout the year the museum organizes hikes to hidden historic locations throughout the Swannanoa Valley.
 The museum is open April through November.

 1 Battle Square, Asheville

 Not only can you see more than 50 vintage pinball tables and classic video arcade games, you can play unlimited pinball for one price on dozens of other machines in the collection.
 The Asheville Pinball Museum is located in the old Battery Park Hotel, a building that is on the National Register of Historic Places.
-Some of the pinball machines date back to 1940s.
+Some of the pinball machines date back to the 1940s.
 While the oldest machines aren’t for play, the machines from the 1960s and later still work well.
 Each machine features a plaque with historical information.
 Want to take the pinball experience home with you?
 Some of the machines are for sale!

 111 Grovewood Rd., Asheville